-Hi Tina,
+Hi Tina.

 Thanks for the work you did to prepare the project authorisation document.
-I am pleased to say that the project for the sustainable indoor garden project was approved by the Board yesterday, and we have the authorisation to expend the resources.
+I am pleased to say that the project for the café style refit of the staff kitchen project was approved by the Board yesterday, and we have the authorisation to expend the resources.
 The governance arrangements are also confirmed.

 Your next step, I think, is to meet with key stakeholders to gather information which you can then use to prepare the draft project scope management plan.
-I have tentatively made a date end of this week for this purpose.
+I have tentatively made a date for the end of this week for this purpose.
 I think it would be useful to include the local builder and I'd like to attend too.